Fantasy comics

 Fantasy comics have been around as long as comics.
 The classification "fantasy comics" broadly encompasses illustrated books set in an other-worldly universe or involving elements or actors outside our reality.
-Fantasy has been a mainstay of fiction for centuries, but burgeoned in the late 1930s and early 1940s, spurred by authors such as C.S.
-Lewis and J.R.R.
-Tolkien.
+Fantasy has been a mainstay of fiction for centuries, but burgeoned in the late 1930s and early 1940s, spurred by authors such as C. S. Lewis and J. R. R. Tolkien.
 They inspired comic book producers.
 Fantasy-themed books—driven by superhero comics gaining popularity through the 1960s—grew to dominate the field.
 In the 1990s, authors such as Neil Gaiman helped expand the genre with his critically acclaimed Sandman series.

 History

 In the American market, fantasy comics began in the Golden Age of Comic Books, which was populated with notable works such as All-American Publications (and later DC Comics).
-Greek myth inspired super heros including Wonder Woman and Dell's Tarzan.
+Greek myth inspired super heroes including Wonder Woman and Dell's Tarzan.

 Starting in the late 1940s, horror-themed fantasy anthologies gained prominence, including EC Comics' Tales from the Crypt, Haunt of Fear, and Vault of Horror; and titles such as American Comics Group Adventures into the Unknown and Forbidden Worlds.
 This trend faded with the publication of Dr. Fredric Wertham's book Seduction of the Innocent, which led to a Senate hearing that claimed a purported relationship between comics and juvenile violence.
 Fantasy comics survived in this new atmosphere, though in a diminished capacity.

 Fantasy-themed super heroes continued to populate comics through the 1950s and regained popularity in the 1960s with such characters as Steve Ditko's Doctor Strange published by Marvel Comics and Jack Kirby's Thor.